AdrianSkar/cv/README.md

 ![Adrian Skar](images/adskar-black.svg)

+<p style="text-align: center;">HTML - CSS - JS - GIT - SQL</p>

 Hi!
-I’m a self-taught web developer with more than 5 years of experience working remotely both with companies and individual clients looking forward to learn and work with new languages and teams.

-HTML - CSS - JS - GIT - SQL
+I'm Adrian.
+I've been working remotely for more than 9 years on search engines and with several clients on web design and development as a freelancer.
+I spend my time learning web technologies on different platforms and I look forward to working on new projects and being part of a great team.

 ## Experience

-- **Lionbridge Technologies, Inc**​ - Search engine evaluation and translation services (contractor).
+- **Lionbridge Technologies, Inc. / Telus International**​ - Search engine evaluation and translation services (contractor).
 *2011 - PRESENT*